TedLeRoy/docksec/README.md

 ## Other Findings

-Once you have all Warnings [WARN] are addressed, have a look at informational findings [INFO] and notes [NOTE] to further secure your environment.
+Once all Warnings [WARN] are addressed, have a look at informational findings [INFO] and notes [NOTE] to further secure your environment.
 They can also provide useful security related information.

 ## Author